AODQ/pulcher/README.md

 # Code Philosphy

 Code should be simple and data-oriented.
 There should be minimal implicit behavior, including hidden heap allocations.
 OO patterns like polymorphism & inheritance are also discouraged.
 It should be fast to compile code, so headers should generally avoid including other headers, favoring forward-declarations.
 Also dependencies should be minimal & carefully chosen, and built along-side the project.
-All code, with an exception to files that exist to hold data, should be 80-column width.
+All code, with an exception to files that exist to hold data, should be 80-character width.

+Some definitions of ambigous terminology;

+  - 'size' in consts will usually refer to the number of bytes, whereas 'length' will refer to the number of elements.
+Though I have recently decided to stick with 'byteSize' to avoid confusion with std::vector::size.

 # Layout